 The cobbled-stone street hanging over the river is one of the most picturesque strolls in Granada.
 Historic Arab houses and convents line the street, which also contains the last of Granada’s 13 arched bridges.

-Performers, street vendors and cafes bring the street to life in the late afternoon.
+You’ll often find performers in action, and street vendors bring the place to life in the late afternoon.

 Declared a National Monument in 1918, El Bañuelo are Spain’s oldest and best-preserved Muslim baths.